 The race course will follow a jeep road to the top of the shield volcano, then around the Crater Rings (see the course map below).
 Be prepared for some strenuous ups and downs (see the elevation profile below.)
 Adding to the challenge will be the desert heat, which is certain to conjure up images of the craters' ancient lakes of molten lava.
 Relief will come in the way of 3 hydration stations located along the course, the first at 2.1 miles, 2nd at 3.4 miles, and 3rd at 5.1 miles.
 Despite the challenges, this event is meant for anyone who might enjoy a supported outing in a very unique volcanic setting, whether they are a competitive trail runner, casual hiker, or anything in between.

 New!
 We have a 2.9 mile out-and-back course that leads to a spectacular view of the east crater.
 This is a great option for those who would like to experience the craters, but don't really want to travel all the way around them on a rough and challenging course.

 The goals of the Crater Crawl are to encourage the values of low-impact non-motorized outdoor recreation and raise funds for Idaho Outdoor Association projects, activities, and educational programs.

 Register online at Registration.
-Early registration is $25 through July 8th.
-From July 9th through September 16, the registration fee is $35.
-Late registration will be available onsite from 9:00AM to 9:45, and is $45.
+Early registration is $25 through June 15th.
+From June 16th through September 21st, the registration fee is $35.
+Late registration will be available online through September 27th and onsite event day from 9:00AM to 9:45, and is $45.
 All finishers will receive a race t-shirt (late registrants might receive theirs at a later date.)